PROJECT RATIONALE

 SOURLAND: Wuthering Heights, New Jersey

-My project began as simply choosing to re-read the novel, Wuthering Heights, and I remembered that much of the language around relationship, family, child rearing, or romantic attachment is not understandable to a modern reader; sometimes it’s unclear what’s happening in these chapters.
+My project began as simply choosing to re-read the novel, Wuthering Heights, and I remembered that much of the language around relationship, family, child rearing, or romantic attachment is not relatable to a modern reader; sometimes it’s unclear what’s happening in these chapters.
 So, I wanted to look at the issues around dysfunctional families and romantic obsession in Victorian culture that have been stricken from the modern view of psychological health, especially for young people.
 I began the process of translating, through research, each word and phrase that required a modern understanding and accurate analogies.

 Having said that, certain scenes, which were not meant to be magical in Bronte’s story, e.g., Heathcliff’s attempt at exhuming Catherine’s body in the graveyard, or instructing the sexton to have his coffin side removed along with Catherine’s opposing side, so that their bodies could rot and mix together, presented a modern day impossibility.
-In moments like those, in order not to lose their psychological impact, I changed them to dream sequences.
+In scenes like those, in order not to lose their psychological impact, I changed them to dream sequences.

 I think “translations” can open up literature from the past.
-We can get people who don’t have access to learning 18th century Yorkshire and Victorian English thinking about what Emily Bronte can tell us about our own culture and inform the current moment.
+We can get people who don’t have access to learning 18th century Yorkshire and Victorian English thinking about what Emily Bronte can tell us about our own culture and inform our current moment.

 In my translation of Emily Bronte’s Wuthering Heights, I extract the author’s interest in familial abuse, violence, and obsession, and make it understandable to a contemporary audience.
-I explore the novel’s significance and the challenge of translating child abuse and emotional and physical violence from her Victorian world to the present day, hoping to impart historical empathy.
+I explore the novel’s significance and the challenge of translating child neglect and emotional and physical violence from her Victorian world to the present day, hoping to impart historical empathy.

 I wanted to be analogous with her depictions of violence; and be very careful with the language of the body because Emily Bronte is so interested in physical appearances and how they reflect inward character and moral traits.
-The way that she connects the body of each character with power, apathy, jealousy, kindness, despair—this is all very interesting to me.
+The way that she connects the body of each character with power, apathy, jealousy, kindness, despair—that is all very interesting to me.

 When the text uses words and phrases whose use and definitions have changed in modern American English, I didn’t want to use her original terms.
 One small example is how Bronte uses “wink,” which does not mean the same thing as “wink” means to us; it means to turn a blind eye—changing a scene’s meaning considerably for a modern reader.